Follow the step by step process or choose what situation that best describes you:

 Graduates of foreign law schools may apply to take Tennessee’s bar exam.
 However, your total education must be found by the Board to be substantially equivalent to that of an ABA/Tennessee-approved law school.
 Your credits must be evaluated on a course-by-course basis by a Credential Evaluation Service that is a member of the National Association of Credential Evaluation Services.

-If you graduated from a law school not approved by the ABA, you must be able to prove to the Board that your undergraduate and law school education are equivalent to that required by the Board.
+If you graduated from a law school not approved by the ABA, you must be able to prove to the Board that your undergraduate and law school education is equivalent to that required by the Board.

 Preparation